-As of December 2012, 52 bias motivated incidents were reported in Northwest Indiana.
+Between 2010 and 2014, 75 bias motivated incidents were reported in Northwest Indiana.
 This is a notable decrease from the last four year period (2005-2009) in which the greatest number of incidents was recorded (105).
-Between 2010 and 2014 Harrassment (19) was still the most reported type of incident is harassment (15), followed closely by swastikas (13).
+Between 2010 and 2014 Harrassment (19) was still the most reported type of incident followed by swastika graffiti (16).
 Many of the harassment incidents involved shouting racial slurs.
 In one such instance in 2011, a man complained that another man repeatedly yelled ethnic slurs at him while out walking.
-The next two most common types of incidents are discrimination claims and violent assault (7 each).
-This period, only three years in, has already tied for the record high (with 2000-2004) in number of violent assaults.
+The next two most common types of incidents are discrimination claims (12) and violent assaults (11).
+This period, has seen the greatest amount of recorded violent assaults with the previous record being 7 in 2000-2004.
 In one 2011 incident in St. John, a Middle Eastern high school student was called a terrorist and beaten by his peers.
-In another incident in 2012, a man shot at the ground after being provoked by a racial slur, injuring a third party.
-So far in this period, there have been two murders with both victims being African American men.
-There has been only one instance each of KKK activity and cross burnings.
-Since there are two years left in this five-year period, the data is not complete; however, the trends seen below can be helpful in understanding the overall narrative of bias incidents in Northwest Indiana.
+A hate crime in 2014 involved a man stabbing a elderly African American woman, later claiming she was more vunerable because of her age and race.
+In this period there have been two murders with both victims being African American men.
+There has been only one instance each of KKK activity and cross burning in 2010 and 2012.

-Almost twice as many incidents during this period so far have taken place in Porter County, continuing the trend seen in the last five-year period from 2005-2009.
-Significantly, as many incidents have occured in Valparaiso as have in the entirety of Lake County thus far, at 16 incidents each.
-Almost all of the incidents in Valparaiso were mostly swastika graffiti and harrassment reflecting the the overall data in this time period.
+Almost twice as many incidents during this period took place in Porter County, continuing the trend seen in the last five-year period from 2005-2009.
+Valparaiso had a total of 19 incidents, by itself almost as many as the entirety of Lake County (22).
+The incidents in Valparaiso were mostly swastika graffiti and harrassment reflecting the the overall data in this time period.